d-roland/speciesDetection/README.md

 ## Acknowledgments
 A huge thank you to [Marjolaine Matabos](https://annuaire.ifremer.fr/cv/20350/en/), Benthic ecologist at the Laboratoire Environnement Profond (PDG-REM-EEP-LEP), for very spontaneously sharing annotated examples of various species, as well as research papers providing more context on the project.

+Thanks also for the opportunity to spot a great Hydrolagus trolli :)